Comfort

 This trip involves lots of active adventure and we ask that you read through the itinerary carefully to ensure that this trip is right for you.
 You’ll need to feel comfortable with the included activities and with moving about the boat.
 The cabins and communal areas of the boat are spread over three decks and the steps between the decks are steep.

-For getting to small islets, coves and prime snorkelling spots, it is sometimes necessary to use a Zodiac boat (panga).
-You will need to be comfortable climbing in and out of one during wet and dry landings.
+Zodiac boats (pangas) are necessary to reach small islets, coves, and prime snorkelling spots.
+You’ll need to be comfortable climbing in and out of one during wet and dry landings.

 The waters of the Galapagos are generally calm and serene.
 However, there is always the possibility of choppy water at sea.
 Steady sea legs (and a sturdy stomach) will be needed when walking around the boat during bad weather.
 Rain or shine, your trusty crew will always be on hand to assist you.

 Things are never set in stone when you’re travelling on island time.
-A sense of humour and flexibility will ensure you have a fun, relaxing trip through this beautiful part of the world no matter what happens.
-While the crew will do their best to follow the itinerary, variations may occur due to weather or under direction from local authorities.
+A sense of humour and flexibility will ensure you have a fun, relaxing trip through this beautiful part of the world, no matter what happens.
+While the crew will do their best to follow the itinerary, variations may occur due to weather or under the direction of local authorities.

 Itinerary